 Mr. Sudesh was working with an IT firm.
 He was doing well for himself and his family.
-He was part of middle management team and was working on decent salary with annual bonus.
+He was part of the middle management team and was working on a decent salary with an annual bonus.
 He used to plan for everything, be it vacation or admission of his two daughters at school.
 In his group, he was known as a disciplined person who manages everything well on his own.
 But when it came to financial planning, his approach was as orthodox as it can be, as he also believed that financial planning and wealth management is for wealthy people and he doesn’t need such services.

 Was his approach right?

 Financial planning is a very important aspect of today’s life.
 Like a doctor cannot do his own operation, the same way we cannot do everything on our own.
 The most dangerous things in any financial planning are mainly 2 things time and the right product.

 There are 5 important “Myth” about financial planning, they are:

 1. It is only for wealthy people: The the biggest myth about financial planning is that it is only for wealthy people because these services are available to them only who have a large chunk of money.
 It is totally wrong, if you have a financial goal then you are eligible for a financial adviser.
 A financial adviser is the right person to choose the right mix of products which caters to each aspect of financial goals be it investments or risk management.
 A financial planner always understands your needs and goals with a certain time limit then he chooses the right product mix for your needs.

 2. I know everything as I know how to earn then I know how to manage: You cannot be a jack of all trades.
 Yes, that’s right that you know how to earn but not necessarily how to manage by looking at the future prospects.
 The biggest problem in this is that we intend to go bias and give wrong priority to wrong investments or risk management.
 But a financial advisor always looks things with the right future prospect and helps you in achieving financial goals with a high level of risk management.